lmc-eu/jobs-ui/src/styleguide.md

 - Small edit of *icon description*

 ## v2.10.0
-- Changed *small-search* width to block
+- Change *small-search* width to block

 ## v2.9.0
 - Add new icon: